alexisNorthcoders/p5_snake_game/README.md

 - Move pause game logic to server
 - Add score logic to the server
 - Move player position logic to the server?
+   - 🚧 WIP 🚧.
+Server snake is rendered with server sent positions and not using client logic
 - Allow multiple rooms
 - Allow for single game mode / local multiplayer only
 - Single game mode features only ( framerate, canvas resize, etc)